 What Is Judgement In Default

-Sep 21, 2025 · 8 min read
+8 min read

 Understanding the Basics of Default Judgments

 A default judgment arises when a defendant ignores or fails to adequately respond to a lawsuit filed against them.
-This non-response is considered a default, effectively conceding the plaintiff's claims.
+Practically speaking, this non-response is considered a default, effectively conceding the plaintiff's claims.
 The court, upon finding this default, enters a judgment in favor of the plaintiff, often granting them the relief sought in their original complaint.
 This relief can range from monetary damages to specific performance of a contract or even injunctive relief, depending on the nature of the case.

 The Process Leading to a Default Judgment